xLucaH/blendanim/README.md

 ## Contributing

 Since this is my first Open Source Project, any kind of feedback on documentation, usability, project structure etc. is highly appreciated!
+Just post an issue with your feedback and I will respond to that as soon as possible.

-If you have a suggestion that would make this project better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have improvements/extensions for the code base, feel free to fork the repository and create a pull request :)
 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>